Core courses, Interdisciplinary courses, Research Projects, Electives and Thesis

 The objectives of the two core courses within the track Classics (period 1 and 2) are to deepen the understanding of modern literary and linguistic theory in Classics, post-classical Greek and Latin.
 The two core courses of the track Ancient Studies (period 1 and 2) intend to deepen the understanding of concepts and methods in ancient history and ancient studies with literary, epigraphic, and iconographical sources.

-The interdisciplinary courses aim at training your disciplinary reading skills whilst at the same time sparking a cross-disciplinary dialogue between literary and historical approaches to texts (period 1).
-They also teach you how to apply modern theories from the social sciences for a better understanding of ancient textual or material sources (period 2).
+The interdisciplinary courses (period 1 and 2) aim at training your disciplinary reading skills whilst at the same time sparking a cross-disciplinary dialogue between literary and historical approaches to texts.
+They also teach you how to apply modern theories from the social sciences for a better understanding of ancient textual or material sources.

-Finally, you will write your Master’s thesis on your own area of research.
-The writing of your Master’s thesis is an important part of the programme, enabling you to conduct original research under the supervision of one of the staff members.
-The subject of the thesis must be mutually agreed upon by you and your academic supervisor.
+Finally, you will write your Master’s Thesis in your own area of research.
+The writing of the Master’s Thesis is an important part of the programme, enabling you to conduct original research under the supervision of one of a staff member.
+The subject of the thesis must be mutually agreed upon by you and your supervisor.
 A Master’s thesis seminar is offered to prepare you for the assignment.
-Thanks to the cooperation between the two universities a wide array of topics is open for supervision.
+Thanks to the cooperation between the two universities, VU Amsterdam and UvA, a wide array of topics is open for supervision.

 You will find a more detailed study programme in our study guide.